evans-kim/vueuv/README.md

 - WYSIWYG HTML Editor.
 - Drag and drop handling support.
 - One Tree data structure ( inspired by editors.js )
-- Easy customise content module.
+- Easy customization for content module.
     - It's just Vue application.
 So, you don't need to learn anything to customize it.
-    - **Any Vue components you have can be used.**
+    - **Any Vue components you have can be used as content.**
 - If you have enough Vue components, you can use this as CMS.

 ## Notice